 Even after confirming your eligibility for business interruption coverage, you may still encounter some hurdles when attempting to get compensation.
 A common challenge is the policy language, which limits the coverage to those losses that result from “direct physical damage to property or physical loss of property.”
 Insurance companies may argue that coronavirus-related business closure doesn’t meet the requirements.

 Since the 2003 outbreak of SARS, specific insurance policies exclude any damages resulting from microorganisms.
 Other policies, on the other hand, only exclude damages associated with bacteria rather than a virus.
 The terminology used in these policies makes it necessary to consult an attorney who can review the policy along with the relevant law for interpreting it.

 Fetterman & Associates, PA Will Handle It for You

 The fact is the losses caused by COVID-19 to the U.S. businesses will be monumental, and most insurance companies will give all kinds of excuses to dodge covering these losses.
 When organizations purchase business interruption coverage, they expect to receive protection if their normal operations halt.
 Your business deserves competent attorneys who’ll fight for your rights to ensure that insurance companies keep the end of their bargain.

-If your company has sustained losses resulting from the coronavirus pandemic and your insurance provider has denied your business interruption claim, then Fetterman & Associates can assist.
+If your company has sustained losses resulting from the coronavirus pandemic and your insurance provider has denied your business interruption claim, then Fetterman & Associates, PA can assist you.
 Call our North Palm Beach office at 561-983-4771 or our Port St. Lucie office at 772-344-5515 for a free consultation.